-Legs-up-the-wall pose, known as viparita karani in Sanskrit, is a restorative posture that improves circulation in the upper body and is therapeutic for, especially, low blood pressure.
+Legs up the wall yoga pose, known as viparita karani in Sanskrit, is a restorative posture that improves circulation in the upper body and is therapeutic for, especially, low blood pressure.
 The simple inversion – whose name translates directly as “inverted action” – reverses the normal relationship between the lower half of the body (which is typically below) and the upper half of the body (which is typically above).

-Do not attempt legs-up-the-wall pose if you:
+Do not attempt legs up the wall yoga pose if you:

 - have a hernia.

 Viparita karani confers the benefits of shoulder stand without putting the same amount of pressure on the neck.
 It is, therefore, ideal as a preliminary pose to shoulder stand, headstand, or plow pose for beginners.
 Alternatively, it is an excellent substitute for these inversions for practitioners who are on their periods, have high blood pressure, have weak backs, or have vertigo.

 Like corpse pose (savasana), legs up the wall yoga pose is a versatile pose that can be practiced as part of a flow or independently, as a way to relax or meditate at the end of a workout or a long day.
 You can practice legs-up-the-wall pose virtually anywhere, including in bed.

 Legs-up-the-wall pose is a restorative posture, meaning it doesn’t have diminishing returns to scale.
 Holding the pose for ten to twenty minutes at a time only enhances its benefits.
 Pairing legs-up-the-wall pose with meditation is an extra powerful combination.
 If meditation makes you antsy, consider practicing the pose while reading a book or watching television.